Cricketer Ali Brown Biography - Cricket Profile

 T20s | 79 | 1 | 2 | 2 | 0 | - | - | - | 6.00 | - | 0 | 0 | 0 |

-Ali Brown, born on February 11, 1970, in Beckenham, Kent, is a former English cricketer renowned for his aggressive batting style and significant contributions to domestic and international cricket.
-A right-handed top-order batsman, he made an indelible mark in the game with his explosive performances and played a crucial role in England's cricketing journey during the late 1990s and early 2000s.
+Ali Brown, born on February 11, 1970, in Beckenham, Kent, is a former English cricketer renowned for his explosive batting style and remarkable contributions to county cricket and international matches.
+Known for his aggressive top-order batting, Brown played a significant role in elevating England's status in cricket during the late 1990s and early 2000s.

 Early Life